 Success or failure is often determined by how we perform during pressure situations.
-For a budding entrepreneur, this situation mostly involves pitching the startup/idea to a venture capitalist which can make even the most level-headed entrepreneur immensely nervous.
+These tips to entrepreneurs & For a budding entrepreneur, this situation mostly involves pitching the startup/idea to a venture capitalist which can make even the most level-headed entrepreneur immensely nervous.
 After all, this is a make or break moment.
 In such situations, confidence and self-belief certainly matters and can maximize the chances of securing funding.
 Here are six tips for a successful investor pitch:

 Focus on the important: When you have just 10-15 minutes, you certainly can’t present things that are even slightly unimportant.
 As an example, talking too much about ‘future projection’ or ‘market/industry size’ does not make much sense.
 Investors are not interested in knowing future projections that go beyond 5 to 6 years.
 This is because most VCs look for an exit within this time period.

 Highlight statistics and data of your company: The one thing that triggers investor interest is how close your startup is to break-even.
 Realistically speaking, most startups won’t be anywhere near.
 However, decent traction in customer acquisition and revenue is like an irresistible gamble for most investors.